 Outdated structural and mechanical systems threatened the integrity of critical records and historical documents.
 Timing was not the only challenge, though.
 Factors compounding the complexity of the development included:

-- Location: A critical resource for state government, the Georgia Archives facility needed to be close to Atlanta.
+- Location: A critical resource for state government, the Georgia Archives facility needed to remain close to Atlanta

 TUFF responded to these challenges with tax-exempt financing and a mission-driven development plan.